concord-consortium/cloud-formation/scripts/README.md

 The create-stack.js script reads a create-config.yml file and then duplicates an "OriginalStack" modifying parameters declared in the create-config.yml

+In the case of the Portal and LARA these duplicate stacks do not have their own database unless you override the database parameters.
+Without their own database the copies are still useful to demonstrate new features that don't require migrations.

 ## AWS Credentials

 To run with concordqa, add a concord-qa profile to your credentials file